 This publication describes the API Engine Oil Licensing and Certification System (EOLCS), a voluntary licensing and certification program designed to define, certify, and monitor engine oil performance deemed necessary for satisfactory equipment life and performance by vehicle and engine manufacturers.
-Engine oil marketers that meet EOLCS requirements may be licensed to display two Marks, the API Service Symbol and the API Certification Mark.
+Engine oil marketers that meet EOLCS requirements may be licensed to display three Marks, the API Service Symbol and the API Certification Marks "Shield" or "Starburst" (as applicable).